By Malcolm Marshall

 “Soon, you won’t have to go to Oakland or Berkeley to have an office space,” she said.

 Janet Johnson (no relation), economic development administrator with the Richmond City Manager’s Office, encouraged the women to stay here and do business in Richmond.

 “Thank you for choosing to run your business in Richmond and for choosing Richmond as place to live, work and play,” she said.
-“In spite of the reputation of Richmond that many have, thank you for helping us get the word out about what a wonderful this community is.”
+“In spite of the reputation of Richmond that many have, thank you for helping us get the word out about what a wonderful community this is.”

-“These are women we have worked in the community one way or another,” said Alicia Gallo, outreach coordinator for Richmond Main Street.
+“These are women we have worked with in the community one way or another,” said Alicia Gallo, outreach coordinator for Richmond Main Street.
 “Some have been in the community for a long time and some are newcomers that have made a conscious decision to locate their business in Richmond.
 It all helps create great community cohesion.”

 For Roberts-Palmer, opening a business in Richmond has shown her the power of community.

 “The response has been phenomenal.
 A lot of people will come in and say, ‘I’m supporting you.’
-People have come by prayed here,” she said.
+People have come by and prayed here,” she said.
 “It’s like everybody wants me to succeed.”